 There are no templates for B2B marketing strategies.
 And if anyone tries to sell you one you should be very wary.
 The most successful marketing strategies are targeted to the customers and tailored to the brand.

 But that doesn’t mean you can’t take inspiration from brands who have absolutely nailed their B2B marketing strategies.
 Take a look at these B2B marketing examples to get you thinking about how you can drive effective B2B marketing in your business.
 These companies in these examples are total digital marketing goals and will help you get a better understanding of exactly what it takes to succeed with B2B marketing.

 I mentioned earlier that LinkedIn is the place to be for B2B business marketers.
 But as with anything to do with B2B marketing, there are no hard and fast rules.

 Take Canva for example.
-They have positioned themselves as rule breakers, bringing graphic design to the mainstream.
+This one business has positioned itself as a rule breaker, bringing graphic design to the mainstream.
 They also know that LinkedIn isn’t going to bring them the customers they need.
 Instead, Instagram is where they shine.

 As a graphic design tool, Canva is all about the visuals.
 Hence why they do so well on Instagram - a highly visual platform.